-1725 Beach Street Webster City, Iowa 50595 (515) 832-1632 www.iowacentral.edu
+1725 Beach Street

+Webster City, Iowa 50595

+(515) 832-1632

+www.iowacentral.edu

-Iowa Central Community College shall not illegally discriminate on the basis of age, race, creed, color, sex, sexual orientation, gender identity, national origin, religion, disability, or military service.
-Any inquiries concerning the College's affirmative action/equal opportunity policy should be directed to the Affirmative Action Officer (515-574-1138).
+Iowa Central Community College shall not illegally discriminate on the basis of race, color, national origin, creed, religion, sex, age, or disability.
+Any inquiries concerning the College's affirmative action/equal opportunity policy should be directed to the Affirmative Action Officer, One Triton Circle, Fort Dodge, Iowa 50501.
 In compliance with Title II of the Americans with Disabilities Act, Iowa Central Community College will provide reasonable accommodations to disabled persons upon request.
-Please make such requests to the Coordinator of Special Populations (515-574-1045).
+Please make such requests to the Coordinator of Special Populations 515-574-1045.